 It's alive!
-BMW is road testing the i8 roadster that CEO Harald Krüger promised us last year.
-Speculation has been offering a 2018 delivery date, which seems possible now that a spy photographer has captured images of an actual roofless i8.
+BMW is road-testing the i8 roadster that CEO Harald Krüger promised us last year.
+Speculation has suggested a 2018 delivery date, which seems possible now that a spy photographer has captured images of an actual roofless i8.
+A close look at the spy shots shows another startling revelation: BMW has changed its camouflage patterns!

 A close look at the spy shots shows another startling revelation—BMW has changed its camouflage patterns.
 Or maybe it's a special scheme just for the i8.
 The swirls have given way to an almost art car-ish grid of squiggly horizontal and vertical lines.